-If not, you must know that the energy efficiency labels aim to be a clear and simple indication of the energy efficiency of product at the point of purchase.
+If not, you must know that the energy efficiency labels aim to be a clear and simple indication of the energy efficiency of the product at the point of purchase.

 The ratings on the energy efficiency labels go from A+++ to D (A+++ being the most efficient and D the least efficient).

 Those ratings are defined by the EU for each type of appliance (e.g. fridge, tumble drier,…) through a number of different tests and criteria.
-This means the ratings can only be compared between one type of appliance (e.g. fridge to fridge).
+This means the ratings can only be compared between one type of appliance (e.g. fridge to the fridge).

 And, well, when it comes to the prize tag, the more efficient the appliance is the more expensive it will be.

 The answer is: Depends on how high the prize tag is.